bewuwy/burtcore-junction/README.md

-# Extremist Speech Recognition in Recordings
+# BurtCore - Extremist Speech Recognition in Recordings

 > A multimodal system for detecting extremist content in audio/video recordings using AI